basho/basho_docs/source/languages/en/riak/community/taishi.md

 ## Current Members

 Our first team of Taishi were accepted in 2015 and their status will be maintained through RICON 2016.
-They are:

-* Pedram  “Deadzen” Nimreez
-* Shawn Debnath
-* Matt Ranney
-* Mariano Guerra
-* Eduardo Gurgel
-* Damien Krotkine
-* Daniel Dreier
-* Sean “Stabby” Kelly
+Learn more about the Taishi at [basho.com/community](http://basho.com/community/)

 # FAQ